 Ingredients: half-ripe watermelons, salt - 1 tablespoon, sugar - 1 tablespoon, vinegar - 1 teaspoon, water - 1 liter.

-The composition of plant materials includes:
+The composition of plant raw materials includes:

 • also contains fibers involved in the process of normalizing the functioning of the gastric and intestinal tract.